ssahibsingh/web-game-dev-bootcamp/README.md

 <h2>Details About the Event</h2>
 <ul>
-  <li>Web Game Dev is a week long  Bootcamp organised by Gaming Geeks and Code8 from 14th - 21th February.
+  <li>Web Game Dev is a week long  Bootcamp organised by Gaming Geeks and Code8 from 24th February - 3rd March.
 Along with the game development get an opportunity to be a part of some interesting projects.</li>
-  <li>Dates:  14th - 21th Feb 2022</li>
+  <li>Dates:  24th Feb - 3rd Mar 2022</li>
-  <li>Time: 6:45 PM - 8PM</li>
+  <li>Time: 9:00 PM - 10:30 PM</li>
 </ul>

 <h2>Speakers</h2>